AceZz/bedtime-writer/doc/configuration.md

     * `openai` (default): use OpenAI's image generation API.
 Use the Google Cloud Secret as a key, which can be read from `.secret.local` when using the Firebase emulators.
     * `fake`: use the fake image API.

-## Firebase Configuration

-Firebase configuration is done through the Firebase Console of the project.

-### Authentication

-* To set-up the reset-password sender domain, email content and url.
-Go to Authentification > Templates in the Firebase console.
-* For customizing the noreply sender email: follow the instructions given by Firebase and add the changes to Google Domains DNS.
-* For setting-up the custom url for password reset while using Firebase hosting: Go to Hosting > Add custom domain and add there your custom subdomain you want displayed.
-Make sure to add the path /__/auth/action in Authentification for password reset when you give this link.